Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 - [Jasmine](https://jasmine.github.io/index.html)
   - install Jasmine
-  - create tests using `toBe`, `beforeEach`, `afterEach`
+  - create tests using `expect` & matchers like `toBe`, `toContain`, and `toBeDefined`

 ### Materials

 - [Jasmine and Mocha/Chai Testing Slideshow](https://docs.google.com/presentation/d/1jMkVbUkZS40z7kAoC1mPIt8RwfF8-GRL8oeee25UzYw)
-    - * Note: you can skip over the Mocha / Chai sections of the slide show for now.
+    - Note: you can skip over the Mocha / Chai sections of the slide show for now.
 We'll go over that in the next lesson!

 ### Lesson

 #### Jasmine Test
 Jasmine is a behavior-driven development (BDD) framework for testing JavaScript code.
 (Note: BDD is a specific style of test-driven development that tests the behavior of the code from the user's perspective.)
 Jasmine has no external dependencies and does not require a DOM, which means that it's good for getting tests up and running quickly.

 As we learned in the last lesson on test-driven development (TDD), one way to ensure that your code is well-tested is to start by writing a test for the behavior you want, watch it fail, and finally write the code to make it pass (the Red-Green-Refactor pattern).
 Though working in a TDD style may feel slower at first, it can save you time in the long run by ensuring that your code won't break.
-We encourage you to work in a TDD style as you work through this lesson.
+We'll be working in a TDD style through this lesson.

 Let's get started by setting up a new project with Jasmine tests.